CodeYourFuture/curriculum/content/fundamentals/sprints/1/prep/index.md

 > GBencci@gmail.com

 This is your public professional email address.
 Use it to sign up for all your professional accounts unless you can use your Github.
-Put it in your Slack profile.

 - [ ] I have made a professional Google account and Gmail address.
-- [ ] I have put this in my Slack Profile

 ### Google Chrome

 Google Chrome is the first browser we will all use together.

 - [ ] I have downloaded and installed Google Chrome.
-- [ ] I have created my professional profile on Chrome.
+- [ ] I have logged into my professional profile on Chrome.

 Use your professional Chrome profile for all your CYF work.
 You will often have to share your screen during class, so keep your personal internet use private and away from your professional profile.